Al-Mutawakkil: Legacy

-The Caliphate of al-Mutawakkil is remembered for its many reforms and viewed as a golden age of the Abbasids.
+The Caliphate of al-Mutawakkil is remembered for its many reforms and is viewed as a golden age of the Abbasids.
 He would be the last great Abbasid caliph; after his death the dynasty would fall into a decline.
 After his death, the Caliphate built by Rashidun, Umayyad and Early Abbasids also declined as a world power.

 Al-Mutawakkil was praised by many contemporary scholars.

 The famous scholar al-Taymi said: